SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - `REPP-svcs`: The namespace used by the client in the EPP request message, this is equivalent to the "svcs" element in the Login command defined in [@!RFC5730, section 2.9.1.1].
 The client MUST use this header if the media type of the request or response message body content requires the server to know what namespaces to use.
 Such as is the case for XML-based request and response messages.
 The header value MAY contain multiple comma separated namespaces.
     <!--TODO issue #31: do we add all namespaces to this header, also for extensions or do we need another header for extension -->

+- `REPP-svcs-ext`: The extension namespace used by the client in the EPP request message, this is equivalent to the "svcExtension" element in the Login command defined in [@!RFC5730, section 2.9.1.1]

 - `REPP-authInfo`: The client MAY use this header for sending basic token-based authorization information, as described in [@!RFC5731, section 2.6] and [@!RFC5733, section 2.8].
 If the authorization is linked to a contact object then the client MUST NOT use this header.
   <!-- TODO issue #33 : use header for simple auth token -->